Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 ### Room.
 Performance Comparison

-Realm = ObjectBox < SQLite < GreenDAO < **Room** < ORMLite.
+ObjectBox < Realm < GreenDAO < **Room** < SQLite < ORMLite.

 Very questionable, depends on complexity of queries, read/write preferences, app architecture etc.

-Realm - very fast read, ObjectBox - very fast write.
-Comparable to clean SQLite or even faster.
+Realm and ObjectBox are very fast, comparable to clean SQLite or even faster, but have some downsides.

 ### Room.
 Entity